 Report a non-tariff measure to the Department of Foreign Affairs and Trade

-To report a non-tariff barrier to the Department of Foreign Affairs and Trade, complete the attached PDF form and submit it to email@example.com:
+To report a non-tariff barrier to the Department of Foreign Affairs and Trade, you can complete the following form and submit it to email@example.com:

 Non-Tariff Measure Reporting Form [PDF 173 KB]